Lane Kenworthy, The Good Society

 A more comprehensive change in gun policy in Australia seems to have had a larger impact.
 After a mass shooting that killed 35 people, Australia in 1996 banned semiautomatic and automatic rifles and shotguns, instituted a mandatory buyback program to take existing guns out of circulation, and instituted background check and mental health requirements for purchases of other types of guns.
 In the subsequent decade, gun homicides dropped by 59%.3

 Comparison across states might be informative.
-Figure 3 shows a measure of the strength of a state’s gun regulations on the horizontal axis and gun deaths (homicides, suicides, and accidental deaths) on the vertical axis.
+Figure 5 shows a measure of the strength of a state’s gun regulations on the horizontal axis and gun deaths (homicides, suicides, and accidental deaths) on the vertical axis.
 The association is quite strong.
 Note, though, that this correlation doesn’t tell us whether stricter gun regulations are associated with lower gun prevalence.
 A recent, thorough cross-state analysis concluded that universal background checks are associated with lower gun killings, while many other regulations aren’t.4 Another found that gun ownership in a home is associated with killings of spouses and domestic partners, but not with other types of homicide.5

 The best evidence is quasi-experimental: comparison of changes in gun prevalence and changes in gun killings across countries, states, or cities.
-Studies pursuing this type of approach have yielded mixed findings.6
+Studies pursuing this type of approach have yielded mixed findings.7

 If reducing the prevalence of guns would in fact decrease homicides, how large might the effect be?
 The average gun homicide rate in other rich democracies is one-tenth of the US rate.
 Total gun homicides in the US are about 11,000 a year, so reducing our rate to the average among comparator nations would translate into about 10,000 fewer gun homicides per year.
-That’s a lot of lives, though it pales in comparison to, say, the 600,000 Americans killed by heart disease each year, the 580,000 killed by cancer, the 120,000 by accidents, the 100,000 by alcohol, the 50,000 by opioid overdose (in 2017), and the 25,000 by illegal drugs.7 What we don’t know is whether a significant reduction in guns actually would get us such a large reduction in homicides.
+That’s a lot of lives, though it pales in comparison to, say, the 600,000 Americans killed by heart disease each year, the 580,000 killed by cancer, the 120,000 by accidents, the 100,000 by alcohol, the 50,000 by opioid overdose (in 2017), and the 25,000 by illegal drugs.8 What we don’t know is whether a significant reduction in guns actually would get us such a large reduction in homicides.

 WHAT SAFETY MEASURES DO AMERICANS WANT?

-Another option is to more tightly restrict gun purchases.10 As figure 5 shows, this tends to have the support of a healthy majority of Americans.
+Another option is to more tightly restrict gun purchases.12 As figure 7 shows, this tends to have the support of a healthy majority of Americans.
 Nearly 90%, for instance, support requiring a universal background check before a person is allowed to buy a gun, and 75% support requiring a police permit.

 The United States is unique among rich democratic nations in the pervasiveness of guns.
 There are approximately 300 million guns in the country, nearly one for each person, and roughly 40% of homes have one or more.
 Reducing the number of guns in America very likely would reduce homicides and suicides, but we don’t know by how much.